yanga-sdpss/onboard-javascript/README.md

 This is a JavaScript project for all new developers to complete before venturing into our web frontend codebase.

-Once you complete this project and went through code review you will have a much better understanding of JavaScript and it's superset, TypeScript, that we use for development.
+Once you complete this project, and have been through code review, you will have a much better understanding of JavaScript and it's superset, TypeScript, that we use for development.

 ## Technologies you will encouter